yutinycat/MDGFormer/README.md

 # MDGFormer
 This project includes our purposed network structure, projected results, etc.
-Other file will be released after the paper accept
+Other files will be released after the paper accept